adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 I'm unsure if this is a vulnerability on the intended behaviour of LXC/Docker.
 Nevertheless, this harmless configuration file seems to cause A LOT of worry.

-Preamble if you are running a Debian-based host.
-Make sure you have the Libvirt environment variable exported to work with LXC (e.g. `LIBVIRT_DEFAULT_URI=lxc:///` such that Libvirt doesn't go looking for Xen or KVM.
+If you want to try this out, then here is the preamble if you are running a Debian-based Linux.
+Make sure you have the Libvirt environment variable exported to work with LXC (e.g. `LIBVIRT_DEFAULT_URI=lxc:///`, such that Libvirt doesn't go looking for Xen or KVM.
 {% highlight bash %}
-admin@host:~$ apt-get install docker virt-manager
-# export LIBVIRT_DEFAULT_URI=lxc:///{% endhighlight %}
+admin@host:~$ sudo apt-get install docker virt-manager admin@host:~$ export LIBVIRT_DEFAULT_URI=lxc:///{% endhighlight %}

 Create an unprivileged user, but with access to the libvirtd group:
 {% highlight bash %}
-admin@host:~$ useradd -G libvirtd user
+admin@host:~$ sudo useradd -G libvirtd user
 {% endhighlight %}
 Now you should login as the ordinary user.
 Save the following XML template, which contains a name, a memory limit, console access and a shell.
 E.g. container.xml
 {% highlight xml %}